-Semesters: I and III 3 class contact hours 6 week hours 72 semester hours
+Semesters: I and III

-To introduce the basic concepts of computing, and provide an appreication of some of the applications of computers.
-The student will be able at the conclusion to design an algorithm for the solution of a problem, and to write a Fortran programme to accomplish the task.
+To introduce the basic concepts of computing, and provide an appreciation of some of the applications of computers.
+The student will be able at the conclusion to design an algorithm for the solution of a problem, and to write a Fortan programme to accomplish the task.

 Introduction to Data Processing: Basic concept of Input-Process-Output.
-The need for mechanization.
+The need for mechanisation.
 Development of E.D.P.

-Basic Machine Organization: Elements of a computing system.
+Basic Machine Organisation: Elements of a computing system.
 Stored programme concept.
 Machine Language Programming: Operation codes and addresses.
-Elementary flowcharting ideas.
+Elementary flow-charting ideas.
 Basic Hardware Concepts: Core storage.
 Accumulators and registers.
 Internal representation, Binary and Floating Point.
 Integer and Real Arithmetic.
 Assembly Language and Assemblers: Development of Assemblers.
 Problem Oriented Languages: Development of Compilers.
 Development of high level languages, Fortran, Cobol.
 The Fortran Language: Variables and Constants.
 Integers and Reals.
 Assignment Statements.
 Arithmetic Expression.

 Conditional and Unconditional Branches.
 Input-Output: Peripheral equipment.
 Read-Write statements and Formats.
 Dimensioned Arrays: Setting up arrays in Fortran.
 DO statements and nested loops.
 Monitor System.

-Systems Flowcharting.
+Systems Flow-charting.